DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ## What the IRP is for

-If you are a teacher considering moving to England to teach languages or physics, you could be eligible for an international relocation payment (IRP) from the UK government worth up to £10,000.
+If you are a teacher considering moving to England to teach languages or physics, you could be eligible for an international relocation payment (IRP) from the UK government worth up to $nonuk_internationalrelocationpayment_value$.

 The IRP is designed to cover some of the costs of moving to England, including: